 Graduating with these qualifications means that I have obtained a comprehensive education in animal training & behaviour management, & have been rigorously assessed & certified to be excellent in animal training, applied behaviour analysis, owner education & behaviour modification.
 I am one of a growing number of KPA-CTPs practicing in the U.K. & a Karen Pryor Academy, & a faculty teacher at the Academy too.

 I have gained a Certificate of Excellence for completion of Susan Friedman’s Living & Learning with Animals Course for Professionals (completed four years in a row 2012-2015, just because it's so brilliant!).
 In 2103, I was assessed for knowledge & practical skill to attain membership of the Association of Pet Dog Trainers, UK.
-In 2016, I achieved a Diploma in Advanced Cat Behaviour, from Compass Education & Training, graduating with distinction; & a level 5 Canine Behaviour Practitioner Diploma, from Animal Jobs Direct.
-I am an assessed full member of INTO Dogs, which holds membership of the Animal Training & Behaviour Council.
+In 2016, I achieved level 4 & 5 Diplomas in Advanced Cat & Dog Behaviour, graduating each with distinction.
+I am an assessed full member of the International Association of Animal Behaviour Counsellors (IAABC), which practitioner member of the Animal Training & Behaviour Council.

 Over the years, I have attended many veterinary behaviour lectures & training workshops to ensure I am always up to date & following the best current practices.
 I continue to further my education in animal behaviour, & am currently studying an advanced veterinary nursing animal behaviour qualification.
 I am a level one certified TAG teacher, which gives me a strong foundation in teaching humans too.